Naval history of Korea: North-South States period

 After the defeat of Goguryeo with an alliance with Tang China in 668, Silla unified the Korean peninsula.
 During this time, Korean culture and philosophy reached its height, and Unified Silla maintained a large trading network with both China and Japan.

 Silla, like previous Korean kingdoms, maintained powerful control over its trade routes and oceanic territory as Japanese and Chinese pirates began to harass trade routes over sea.
-From 828 to 846, however, a Silla merchant named Jang Bogo, rose to prominence and gathered a navy to repel pirates and control Korean trade routes.
-Jang eventually became a maritime commissioner on Wando Island.
+From 828 to 846, however, a Silla merchant named Chang Pogo, rose to prominence and gathered a navy to repel pirates and control Korean trade routes.
+Chang eventually became a maritime commissioner on Wando Island.

 With stable control over maritime rights, Silla prospered in the peace of its rule.
-However, internal strife weakened it and after wars during the Later Three Kingdoms period, fell the Goryeo in 935.
+However, internal strife weakened it and after wars during the Later Three Kingdoms period, fell to Goryeo in 935.

 Goryeo Dynasty period

 Korean shipbuilding again excelled during the Goryeo Dynasty.
 In the 11th century, Goryeo shipbuilders developed the kwason, or spear vessel.
-This ships was designed to ram and destroy Japanese pirate vessels, who were attacking coastal Korean cities.
+These ships were designed to ram and destroy Japanese wokou pirate vessels, which were attacking coastal Korean cities.
 Goryeo ships were both large and strong in terms of size and durability and the largest could carry 200 or more fighting marines.

-Choe Mu-seon, a Goryeo scientist, developed Korean cannon in the 14th century.
-They were soon developed to be used on Goryeo battleships and were used with success against the Mongol invasion.
-During the Mongol invasion of Japan in 1281, about 900 Goryeo ships that assisted the invasion with Yuan Mongol vessels, only a few Goryeo ships were damaged while most of the invasion force of Mongol vessels were destroyed in the "kamikaze", or divine wind.
-By 1380 the Goryeo navy had implemented widespread use of cannons on board their ships attacked and a large wako fleet off of the Geum River which resulted in the near annihilation of almost the entire wako fleet.
+Ch'oe Mu-sŏn, a Goryeo scientist, developed Korean cannon in the 14th century.
+They were soon developed to be used on Goryeo warships and were used with success against the Mongol invasion.
+About 900 Goryeo ships assisted the Yuan Mongol invasion of Japan in 1281.
+Only a few Goryeo ships were damaged by the "kamikaze", or divine wind, which wrecked most of the Yuan invasion fleet.
+In 1380 the Goryeo navy, utilizing its widespread implementation of cannons on board their ships, attacked a large wokou fleet off of the Geum River, which resulted in the near annihilation of the wokou fleet.
 The world's first naval artillery battle took place off the coast of Korea.
-In the Battle of Chinpo (1380), 80 Koryo warships, equipped with firearms invented by Choi Mu-son, sank 500 Japanese wako, or pirate ships.
-Also in 1383, Admiral Jeong Ji destroyed 17 wako pirate vessels using shipboard cannons.
-In 1389 a total of 300 Waegu ships were destroyed and over a hundred of Korean prisoners liberated in a raid on Tsushima ordered by Yi Seonggye.
+In the Battle of Chinpo (1380), 80 Goryeo warships, equipped with firearms invented by Choi Mu-son, sank 500 Japanese wokou ships.
+Also in 1383, Admiral Jeong Ji destroyed 17 wokou vessels using shipboard cannons.
+In 1389 a total of 300 waegu ships were destroyed and over a hundred Korean prisoners liberated in a raid on Tsushima ordered by Yi Seonggye.